beginning of content

 7. When your baby attaches and starts sucking, try to relax your shoulders.
 This will help your let-down reflex.

-Follow your baby’s lead when they show that they want to keep sucking or have finished.
+Follow your baby's lead when breastfeeding.
+Watch to see if they show that they want to keep sucking or have finished.
+They may come off your breast by themselves when they have finished feeding.
+Look for your baby's hunger cues to see if they're still hungry.

 Common issues with breastfeeding

-Breastfeeding can be easy, but it’s also a learning process for you and your baby.
-You may initially experience nipple tenderness and engorgement (full breasts) until your breastmilk supply matches your baby’s demands.
+Breastfeeding may come easily for some people, but it's also a learning process for you and your baby.
+You may initially experience nipple tenderness and engorgement (full breasts) until your breast milk supply matches your baby's demands.

-Breastfeeding is a set of skills that both you and your baby will learn.
-However, some women and babies have challenges when starting their breastfeeding journey.
+Breastfeeding is a set of skills that both you and your baby learn together.
+Sometimes there are challenges when starting a breastfeeding journey.
+Many breastfeeding issues can be solved with the help of someone skilled in breastfeeding support.

 Common breastfeeding issues for your baby